 Early Childhood Mental Health and Consultation

-ChildrenThe social, emotional, and behavioral well-being of children under five years and their families.
+ChildrenThe social, emotional, and behavioral well-being of children under six years and their families.

 Learn MorePrevention Services

-Teens ChildrenPrevention programs on alcohol, tobacco, drugs and violence to schools and community groups throughout Lucas County.
-Programs are 10-12 weeks long and are taught to the whole classroom weekly for forty-five minutes to an hour.
+Teens ChildrenPrevention programs that teach social-emotional life skills and age-appropriate alcohol, tobacco and drug education to reduce anxiety, addiction and violence are available to schools and community groups in Lucas County.
+Programs run 8-10 weeks and are taught to whole classrooms or other groups weekly for forty-five minutes to an hour.

 Learn More